 What to Put in a Time Capsule

 They put shingles and other things made out of asbestos into those time capsules.
 The materials were popular at the time.
 I wonder if those items were encapsulated enough to prevent damage to other items in the time capsule.
 Items such as asbestos (now proven hazardous to health) force those of us who do these time capsules now to be humble as to what we know.
 We do our best at the time we prepare the items.
 For instance, let's say the asbestos were encapsulated in something like our MVP Marvelseal bags.
 The danger to the rest of the items would be stopped to what is inside the package.
 But they did not know it needed anything special.
-And if one of today's thumb drives (and other items having metal and plastic components) are placed into flat or zip Corrosion Intercept bags, they would have a fighting chance to survive hundreds of years inside the time capsule container.
+And if one of today's thumb drives (and other items having metal and plastic components) are placed into flat or zip style Corrosion Intercept bags, they would have a fighting chance to survive hundreds of years inside the time capsule container.
 Certainly, the items would survive longer than those items with no such protection.
-This is why we put those items in most of our preservation kits, and it's the best we know as of 2016 for such items.
+This is why we put those items in most of our preservation kits, and it's the best we know at this time for such items.
 Only time will tell how we've done.
 Fast forward 70 years.

 Depending on People of the Future